RFP: Website and Logo Upgrade for the Michigan Elder Justice Initiative (MEJI)

 MEJI is one of several statewide advocacy programs under the Michigan Statewide Advocacy Services (MSAS) created by the Michigan Advocacy Program (MAP).
 MAP provides administrative services to several statewide programs, including MEJI.
 MAP was founded on the belief that equal justice is a right, not a privilege.
 MAP’s mission is to advance the safety, independence, and economic stability of those most affected by poverty, racism, and other structurally oppressive systems by increasing access to justice and working for systemic solutions.

-- A compelling visual experience for website visitors that clearly highlights MEJI’s work and demonstrates its mission
+- A compelling visual experience for website visitors that clearly highlights MEJI’s and MLTCOP’s work and demonstrates their missions

 - A visually engaging logo that represents MEJI’s identity and purpose

 - A website that is consistent with MAP’s other websites visually and functionally (see, e.g., MIAdvocacy.org, MichiganImmigrant.org, FarmworkerLaw.org)